settinghead/script-writer/OUTLINE_ACCORDION_IMPLEMENTATION_PLAN.md

 - Phases 3-7 can run in parallel with Phase 8
 - Phase 9-10 depend on Phase 8 completion
 - Phase 11 requires all previous phases
-- Phase 12 is deployment-only
+- Phase 12 is cleanup and deployment

 ## Key Benefits